Womble Bond Dickinson (UK) LLP: Recognition

+Issues and Response

 Negligence cases

 Womble Bond Dickinson has several times been accused of professional negligence.
 In 2018 they were accused of giving poor advice to a businessman, Mr Day, of not telling him he could be tried summarily in a magistrates court for an offence he had committed, rather than being tried on indictment where the penalties were £450,000 instead of £20,000.
 His civil suit against Womble Bond Dickinson was dismissed on the grounds it appeared to be an attempt to overturn a court verdict by other means, but the court did note that he would but for this have had legitimate grounds for a negligence claim as the advice he had been given was not correct.

-In April 2024 Womble Bond Dickinson was sued for £126 million by a consortium of real estate developers after a large property deal in Kensington collapsed when Womble Bond Dickinson unnecessarily demanded a £1 million indemnity from the other party.
-As of February 2025, the case is ongoing.
+In April 2024, Womble Bond Dickinson was sued for £126 million by a consortium of real estate developers over the collapse of a proposed property development in Kensington.
+The claimants alleged that the firm’s advice, including a request for a £1 million indemnity, contributed to the transaction failing.
+In May 2026, the High Court dismissed the claims and found that Womble Bond Dickinson had not breached any duty owed to the claimants.